 - On 10 June 2022, OFSI issued General Licence INT/2022/1919908 relating to the payment and processing of retail banking funds of non-designated third parties involving designated credit or financial institutions, subject to a condition that the total value of such payments does not exceed £50,000.
 The General Licence takes effect from 10 June 2022 and is due to expire on 10 September 2022. - On 30 June 2022, published a General Licence to permit the wind down of transactions involving Rosbank (and its subsidiaries), including the closing out of any positions, repayment of loans, withdrawal of deposits and closing of accounts.
-The General Licence took effect on 30 June 2022 and expires on 30 July 2022. - On 7 July 2022, OFSI issued General Licence INT/2022/1947936 and an explanatory blog regarding humanitarian activity under the Russia sanctions regime.
+The General Licence took effect on 30 June 2022 and was initially due to expire on 30 July 2022, however on 29 July 2022 OFSI extended the licence for a period of 2 months to 30 September 2022. - On 7 July 2022, OFSI issued General Licence INT/2022/1947936 and an explanatory blog regarding humanitarian activity under the Russia sanctions regime.
 The UK Government is seeking to further assist the efforts of humanitarian actors by issuing the General Licence to allow the timely delivery of humanitarian assistance activity in relation to the conflict in Ukraine.
 The General Licence also contains permissions for relevant UK financial institutions to carry out any activity to effect the delivery of humanitarian assistance, and other activities that support basic needs in relation to the conflict in Ukraine.
 The General Licence has immediate effect and is not subject to an expiration date.